dmlc/dgl/examples/core/rgcn/README.md

 ```

 ## Run on `ogb-lsc-mag240m` dataset
-Since preprocessing of graph and feature data will usually take a long time, we also offer the above files for download:
+In the preprocess stage, reverse edges are added and duplicate edges are removed.
+What's more, feature data are generated in advance for `author` and `institution` node types via message passing.
+Since such preprocessing will usually take a long time, we also offer the above files for download:

 * [`paper-feat.npy`](https://dgl-data.s3-accelerate.amazonaws.com/dataset/OGB-LSC/paper-feat.npy)
 * [`author-feat.npy`](https://dgl-data.s3-accelerate.amazonaws.com/dataset/OGB-LSC/author-feat.npy)